DhruvAthaide/Android_WebRTC_Spyware/README.md

 - **StreamingService.java**: Android service that initializes WebRTC, captures camera, audio, and screen, and handles signaling with the server
 - **StreamingSettingsActivity.java**: UI to toggle streaming and request permissions (camera, audio, screen capture)
 - **AndroidManifest.xml**: Declares permissions and service configuration
+- **network_security_config.xml**: Allows the Android Application to send cleartext traffic to the Web Server.
 - **server.js**: Node.js server using Express and Socket.IO for signaling between Android and web clients
 - **index.html**: Web interface displaying camera (remoteVideo) and screen (screenVideo) streams
 - **client.js**: JavaScript for WebRTC peer connection, track handling, and signaling on the web client